umbraco/UmbracoDocs/README.md

 ##Repository organisation
-All active work done on the documentation is currently be done on the 'master' branch.
+All active work done on the documentation is currently being done on the 'master' branch.

 ###Contributing documentation
 All documents are written in Markdown, using a simple structure and stored as .md files.
 These are then pulled to [our.umbraco.org/documentation](http://our.umbraco.org/documentation) for easy browsing.

 First fork and clone the repository so that you have your own working copy.
 Then create a new branch on your local copy to make your changes.
-Once you are happy with your edits, use github to issue a "pull request" which means your edits will be reviewed, and once accepted, merged into the main repository.
+Once you are happy with your edits, use GitHub to issue a "pull request", which means your edits will be reviewed, and once accepted, merged into the main repository.

 **Note:** It's a good idea to pull in upstream changes, merge and commit to your own fork before submitting a pull request.
-Instructions on how to setup a remote repo and  pull from upstream can be found on this [page](https://help.github.com/articles/fork-a-repo)
+Instructions on how to set up a remote repo and pull from upstream can be found on this [page](https://help.github.com/articles/fork-a-repo).

 Everything in the main repository will make it onto the [our.umbraco.org/documentation](http://our.umbraco.org/documentation) site, which is why we have chosen a pull request workflow to keep everything simple and straightforward.